wilson0x4d/diagnostics/README.md

 Shared interfaces, implementations and tools for an improved Diagnostic experience when writing **.NET Standard** libraries.

 > NOTE: This is a work-in-progress, while there are some basic verification tests you may still find bugs.
-Further, as support within .NET Standard, .NET Core and .NET Framework so too may the behavior of this code.
+Further, as support within .NET Standard, .NET Core and .NET Framework changes so too may the behavior of this code.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=3 orderedList=false} -->
 <!-- code_chunk_output -->